JBZoo/CSV-Blueprint/README.md

   * Input encoding detection + `BOM` (right now it's experimental).
 It works but not so accurate...
 UTF-8/16/32 is the best choice for now.

 * **Performance and optimization**
-  * Benchmarks as part of the CI(?) and Readme.
-It's important to know how much time the validation process takes.
+    * Using [PHP vectors](https://www.php.net/manual/en/class.ds-vector.php) instead of arrays to optimaze memory usage and speed of access.
-  * Parallel validation of really-really large files (1GB+ ?).
-I know you have them and not so much memory.
+    * Parallel validation of schema by columns.
+You won't believe this, but modern PHP has multithreading support.
   * Parallel validation of multiple files at once.

 * **Mock data generation**